 +7% points: Papa John’s — Strong comeback after activation suspended by MLB and several teams.

 +4% points: Budweiser — Almost half of its $11.3 million in MLB TV advertising came in October.

 +2% points: Hankook — One of the league’s biggest spenders ($9 million) ran the same spot 740 times in 2019.

 The company’s magenta branding gained added exposure this year after T-Mobile signed a 25-year, $87.5 million ballpark naming-rights deal in Seattle.
 Additionally, T-Mobile increased its World Series TV ad spend to $10.9 million, up 25% compared to the 2018 matchup, according to SBJ’s analysis of iSpot.tv data.

 Other notable findings from the data:

-Turnkey draws from its database of more than 20,000 sports fans to analyze the impact of creative spots running on MLB programming.
+Turnkey draws from its database of more than 400 ads to analyze the impact of creative spots running on sports programming.

 BANK OF AMERICA, “HOT DOG VENDOR”